-It can be seen that reductionism and essentialism aren't only scientific and philosophical obsessions - they are actually human obsessions.
+It can be seen that reductionism and essentialism aren't only scientific and philosophical obsessions - they're actually human obsessions.

 People naturally reduce and analyse things.
 They seek out essences even if there are no essences to seek.
-Indeed the use of stereotypes and generalisations, in all walks of life, is a result of this way of thinking.
-And the thing is - it's not always wrong.
+Indeed the use of stereotypes and generalisations - in all walks of life - is often a result of this way of thinking.
+And the thing is - it's not always wrong or suspect.
 Sometimes there are generalisations which contain a lot of truth - if not the whole true.
 Stereotypes capture elements of truth – if not the whole truth.
 And almost everything can be reduced down to more basic elements; whether material things or problems.

 Perhaps physicists and philosophers are indeed the worst offenders, however.
 As John Horgan puts it:

 “They want to show that the complicated things of the world are really just manifestations of one thing.
 An essence.
 A force.
 A loop of energy wriggling in a 10-dimensional hyperspace.”

 Then, ironically, Horgan says that the arch-reductionist - a sociobiologist - may himself argue that

 “a genetic influence lurks behind this reductionist impulse, since it has motivated thinkers since the dawn of civilisation.
 God, after all, was conceived by the same impulse”(60).

 Here a (possible) sociobiologist is giving a reductionist account of the reductionist impulse itself.
 In other words, just as a sociobiologist may boil many - or even all - (biological) things down to genes; so he may also boil the reductionist impulse (or even instinct) itself down to genes.
 Thus sociobiological reductionism is applied to sociobiological reductionism - as indeed it must be (if you think about it).